-Baccalà is salt cod (cod fish that has been preserved by packing in salt and drying) sold by the slab, an unlikely food to get excited over.
+Baccalà is salt cod (codfish that has been preserved by packing in salt and drying) sold by the slab, an unlikely food to get excited over.
 Indeed, for much of its history, nobody did; it was cheap and kept very well, which made it an ideal food for the poor, and for others too, on Fridays (when eating meat was forbidden) and no fresh fish was available.
 It was a staple food for many people in the days before refrigeration, eventually finding its way into many different cuisines throughout the world, particularly in the Mediterranean.

 Famed Italian food writer Pellegrino Artusi, in presenting recipes for baccalà in his cookbook La Scienza in Cucina, repeatedly warned his readers not to expect miracles.
 However, he included more recipes for baccalà than for almost any other kind of fish, an indication that it met with his favor.

-The truth is that well-cooked baccalà is a delight: Firm, slightly chewy, and not at all fishy in flavor.
-Italians import baccalà, and though most now comes from Norway, some hold that its roots lie with the Portuguese.
+The truth is that well-cooked baccalà is a delight: firm, slightly chewy, and not at all fishy in flavor.
+Italians import baccalà, and though most now come from Norway, some hold that its roots lie with the Portuguese.
 In any case, the traditional technique for producing high-quality baccalà is to take three- to six-foot-long cod, split them, salt them for about 10 days, and partially dry them.
 There are a number of different grades of baccalà; before overfishing took its toll, the best came from fish caught off Labrador, in northeastern Canada.

 To prepare it, rinse the salt off and soak it in cold water for 12 or more hours, depending upon its thickness (refrigerate it during soaking in hot weather), changing the water 2 to 3 times.
 Once it has soaked, skin it, pick out the bones, and it's ready for use.